4J-company/mr-math/USAGE.md

 ### Normals
 Normals support most of the vectors' functionality and their intent is to carry additional knowledge about a value.
-This prevents bugs when a vector is accidentally not normalized, as well as brings some performance improvement by eliminating need to normalize/check vectors multiple times.
+This prevents bugs when a vector is accidentally not normalized, as well as brings some performance improvement by eliminating the need to normalize/check vectors multiple times.

 Example:
 ```cpp